Zenii

 Not a chatbot.
 An API server.

-96 routes. curl localhost:18981.
+133 routes. curl http://localhost:18981.
 Your scripts, cron jobs, and browser extensions all get AI — no SDK required.
+Interactive docs at /api-docs.

 A real desktop app.
 Not Electron.

 Tauri 2 + Svelte 5.
-Under 20 MB binary, under 50 MB idle RAM.
+Under 20 MB binary.
 A native app that respects your machine.

 Write plugins in Python, Go, JS — or anything.